42 CBD Statistics & Facts That Will Pique Your Interest

 But how much do you really know about CBD and its effects?
 Check out these interesting stats and facts to learn more about the substance that seems to be taking the world by storm.

-The 10 Most Important CBD Facts and Stats to Remember
+The 10 Most Important CBD Facts and Stats to Remember for 2020

 - Using cannabidiol will not get you high.

 - Hemp-derived CBD is legal in all 50 states.

 - Over a quarter of the US population has tried CBD.

 - CBD can substantially reduce pain levels.